tomchaplin/flagser/README.md

 [[0.0, 30.0]]
 ```

-A new software package, designed specifically for computing GrPdFlH and GrPPH is forthcoming.
+A new software package, designed specifically for computing GrPdFlH and GrPPH is available [here](https://github.com/tomchaplin/grpphati).
 For the associated article, please see [the arXiv preprint](https://arxiv.org/abs/2210.11274).

 ## Original README